TutorNet: Towards Flexible Knowledge Distillation for End-to-End Speech Recognition: Experimental settings

-\subsection{Conventional KD techniques for performance comparison}
+\subsection{Conventional KD Techniques for Performance Comparison}

-We applied the following conventional KD techniques for performance comparison\footnote{We tried to train a student CTC model with the interpolation between the original CTC loss (Eq.
-(3)) and frame-level KD (Eq.
-(5)), and it failed to converge as reported in \cite{takashima-et-al:scheme}.
-Therefore, the frame-level KD was not considered for comparison.}: \begin{itemize} \item CTC baseline \cite{graves-jaitly:kl-one}: The student model is trained solely based on the ground truth as the target, i.e., $\lambda_{SKD}=0$ in Equation (\ref{rkd}). \item Sequence-level knowledge distillation \cite{takashima-et-al:scheme}: N-best hypotheses of the teacher are used as a sequence-level knowledge for KD.
-In this experiment, the 5-best hypotheses were extracted using KenLM \cite{Heafield2011KenLMFA}, where the language model weight, the word insertion weight, and the beam width were experimentally set to 2.0, 1.5, and 256, respectively. \item Guided CTC training \cite{kurata-et-al:scheme}: From the posterior distribution of the teacher, guided CTC training makes a mask that sets 1 only at the output label of the highest posterior at each frame.
+We applied the following conventional KD techniques for performance comparison\footnote{We tried to train a student CTC model with the interpolation between the original CTC loss in (\ref{ctc_loss}) and frame-level KD in (\ref{frame_kd_loss}), and it failed to converge as reported in \cite{takashima-et-al:scheme}.
+Therefore, the frame-level KD was not considered for comparison.}: \begin{itemize} \item CTC baseline \cite{graves-jaitly:kl-one}: The student model is trained solely based on the ground truth as the target, i.e., $\lambda_{SKD}=0$ in (\ref{skd_ctc}). \item Sequence-level knowledge distillation \cite{takashima-et-al:scheme}: N-best hypotheses of the teacher are used as a sequence-level knowledge for KD.
+In this experiment, the 5-best\footnote{The Sequence-level KD criteria can be summarized as the weighted mean of the original CTC loss regarding each hypothesis of the label sequence.
+The posterior probabilities of the hypotheses estimated by the teacher CTC model are used as the weights of each CTC loss.
+In our experiments, most probabilities were concentrated in the highest-scoring hypothesis, which was at the top of the beam.
+Even when we extracted more sentences than 5-best, the posterior probabilities were mostly concentrated on very few sentences.
+That is why we used 5-best hypotheses for the comparison.} hypotheses were extracted using KenLM, where the LM weight, the word insertion weight, and the beam width were experimentally set to 2.0, 1.5, and 256, respectively. \item Guided CTC training \cite{kurata-et-al:scheme}: From the posterior distribution of the teacher, guided CTC training makes a mask that sets 1 only at the output label of the highest posterior at each frame.
 The student can be guided to align with the frame-level alignment of the teacher by using the guided mask. \end{itemize}